andrewjunyoung/mvl/docs/source/index.rst

 later expanded his system to support arbitrary n valued logic and infinite valued logic.

-Łukasiewicz logics consist of values in the range [0, 1].
+Łukasiewicz logics consists of values in the range [0, 1].
 If the logic system is finite, then the set of values in the range [0, 1] is finite and are equal distances apart at n / (m - 1), where m is the total number of logic values, and n is the index.